tpvasconcelos/rice-calculator/README.md

-# rice-calculator
+# RICE Calculator

-Rice Calculator Frontend
+Frontend code for the RICE Prioritisation Score Calculator